chrschmidt/aoc/2022/21/readme.md

 I solved part 2 in two steps:

-1. Flatten the "tree" of the calculations, unless only a constant remains on one side, and a path of rules leading um to "humn" remains (`precalc`)
+1. Flatten the "tree" of the calculations, unless only a constant remains on one side, and a path of rules leading up to "humn" remains (`precalc`)
 2. What's left are equations that need to be resolved in reverse: we know the desired result, `value`, the operation, `op`, another constant, `v(monkey)`, and the name of the next monkey, `m(monkey)`.

 These operations come in two form: